Uju-Chinedum/CRUD-of-People/README.md

 1. Create a new person by making a POST request to /api with the required person details in the request body.

-2. Get a specific person by making a GET request to /api/:user_id, where :user_id is the ID of the person you want to get.
+2. Get a specific person by making a GET request to /api/:user_id, where :user_id is the ID or name of the person you want to get.

-3. Update a person by making a PATCH request to /api/:user_id, where :user_id is the ID of the person you want to update.
+3. Update a person by making a PATCH request to /api/:user_id, where :user_id is the ID or name of the person you want to update.

-4. Delete a specific person by making a DELETE request to /api/:user_id, where :user_id is the ID of the person you want to delete.
+4. Delete a specific person by making a DELETE request to /api/:user_id, where :user_id is the ID or name of the person you want to delete.

 To create a new person, the following fields are needed in the request body.
 Asterisks are required fields: